mnahmad/scriptndebug/pages/qgis/random_points_gpx/generate_random_points.md

 Don't forget to switch off the __Edit__ mode of your shape file.

 Now finally, export this shape file (in my case temporary layer) as GPX file.
-Now, when I loaded my GPX file an android navigation app (LocusMap Free), not only I could see points but their names as well (as shown below).
+Now, when I loaded my GPX file in an android navigation app (LocusMap Free), not only I could see points but their names as well (as shown below).

 <img src="locusmap.png" width="300" height="500"/><br/>

 In an other blog, I will also show the process of loading GPX file to an android phone using a navigation app.

+Icon references:<br>
+<a href="https://icon-library.net/icon/twiter-icon-15.html">Twiter Icon #268986</a>